amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 11. On the **Review policy** page, enter a name for your policy in the **Name** box.
 Review the choices you have made.
 If you are ready to proceed, click the **Create policy** button.

-## Step 6.
-Register your application
+# Registering your application

-Register your application in Developer Central.
+Before you register your application, [create and configure your IAM policies and entities](#Creating-and-configuring-IAM-policies-and-entities).

 **To register your application**